shanapu/MyJailbreak/README.md

 - sm_war_roundtime - Roundtime for a single war round in minutes.
 Default 5
 - sm_war_freezetime- Time in seconds Ts are freezed. time to hide on map for CT (need sm_war_spawn: 0).
 Default 30
 - sm_war_trucetime - Time in seconds after freezetime damage is disbaled.
 Default 30
-- sm_war_cooldown_start - Rounds until event can be started after mapchange.
+- sm_war_cooldown_start - Rounds until event can be start after mapchange.
 Default 3
 - sm_war_cooldown_day - Rounds until event can be started again.
 Default 3
 - sm_war_sounds_enable: 0 - disabled, 1 - enable sounds.
 Default 1
 - sm_war_sounds_start: Path to the soundfile which should be played on start.
 Default "music/myjailbreak/start.mp3"